Hello From Canada In French

 The Cultural Context: Beyond the Words

 Understanding the cultural context significantly impacts the effectiveness of your greeting.
 French-Canadian culture values politeness, respect, and a certain level of formality, particularly in initial interactions.
-Therefore, even in informal settings, maintaining a polite and respectful tone is appreciated.
+That's why, even in informal settings, maintaining a polite and respectful tone is appreciated.

 French Immersion: Going Deeper